samueleaton/screwy/README.md

 Processes will die automatically when they finish or when the app is closed, but there may be times when you want to manually kill a process.
 Simply **double click the button**.

+You can also use the `KILL` command with file watching and hotkeys.

 ## File Watching

 You can tell NSG to watch files and how to respond to those changes.
 You need to create a `watch` block in the `.nsgrc` file.
 You can watch directories, files, and use the `*` and `**` wildcards.